» San Antonio DWI Lawyer

 So you are out enjoying the lake or a barbecue and you have a few drinks.
 It’s the end of the night and its time to drive home.
 What do you do?
 If you drank too much, then call for a ride.
 But what if you had a couple, you feel fine, you drive home and you get pulled over....now what

 1.DO stay calm and be polite to the officer.
 Being rude is not going to help.

 3.DO remain silent.
 You have a constitutional right to remain silent - so use it!
 (You don’t have to answer the officer’s questions and tell him where you’ve been, what you drank, how many drinks you’ve had or anything else for that matter.)

-4.DO ask to call your lawyer before you do anything or answer any questions.
-It’s your constitutional right to have your attorney advise you.
+4.DO ask to call your DWI Lawyer before you do anything or answer any questions.
+It’s your constitutional right to have your DWI Attorney advise you.